Divide-By-0/blog/content/posts/travel.md

     - **Homestay.com**: Stay with a host family for a short time for a similar price to an Airbnb.
 Get a more authentic, hosted experience.
     - **James Turrell's Art**: This light and space pioneer was the inspiration for the Hotline Bling video -- his exhibitions at Mass MoCA had one of the most personally artistic and technically awe-inspiring impacts on me, and [there is an incomplete map of his exhibitions here](https://www.google.com/maps/d/embed?mid=1miwGPF5luCct4-H6qqc4JwRh4cQ&ll=-3.81666561775622e-14%2C16.079644013885286&z=1).
     - **[Janet Echelman's Art](https://www.echelman.com/about)**: A past visiting artist at MIT, she has massive colored string installations in various cities including "Porto (Portugal), Gwanggyo (South Korea), Vancouver, San Francisco, West Hollywood, Phoenix, Eugene, Greensboro, Philadelphia, Seattle, and St. Petersburg (FL)."
+    - **Terpeca Escape Rooms**: The top escape room project lists the top 50 in the world as evaluated by thousands of enthusiasts, and I check this list whenever I go anywhere.
 - ### No Longer Exist
   - A good reminder of why you should go to these places soon -- nothing is promised forever.
   - **Jules' Jamaican Pop Up**: This secret tent used to appear on weekend afternoons in Central, and served huge and tasty portions of jerk chicken.
 May move to a larger location soon?